mpcq-network/mpcq-json-rpc-relay/docs/design/hbar-limiter.md

    - **File Create:** 1 transaction
    - **File Append:** (size_of_call_data / file_chunk_size) transactions

-2. Use the [Hedera Fee Estimator](https://hedera.com/fees) to estimate the costs of each HFS transaction, based on the maximum chunk size configuration (currently set to 5 KB).
+2. Use the [MPCQ Fee Estimator](https://hedera.com/fees) to estimate the costs of each HFS transaction, based on the maximum chunk size configuration (currently set to 5 KB).

 3. Calculate the total estimated fee and compare it against the remaining budget to determine if a preemptive rate limit should be applied.